 You can also unfollow any accounts that can trigger feelings of insecurity and send you into a trap of comparison.

-Comparison will only make you feel bad in the long run, so it’s important to manage your social media use in a healthy way.
+Comparison will only make you feel bad in the long run, so it’s important to manage your social media use in a healthy way and limit screen time.

 3. identify the root of your insecurity